RobertPincus/i3rc-monte-carlo-model/Readme.txt

 more slowly than other compilers) because it spends a lot of time managing temporary memory.
 This will hopefully improve in future.

 Compilation options, including the compiler name and compilation flags, are set in the Makefile in the top level directory.This is also where the location of the (required) netcdf files is set, as well as the (optional) location of the MPI message-passing libraries and include files.
 This information is used by the Makefiles in each subdirectory.
-We've provided production and debugging settings for the Intel ifort and g95 compilers.
+We've provided production and debugging settings for a range of compilers (Intel ifort, g65, Mac Absoft, IBM xlf, and the mpif90 Fortran 90 wrapper).
 If you're using a new platform add the compiler and flag definitions following these examples.
 I'd appreciate copies of working configurations for other platforms.

 In the examples we have provided most of the parameters are specified using namelists.
 The name of the namelist file must be supplied at run time.
 Many Unix